 Article III: Election of the Board of Directors

 Section 2: Each member in good standing shall be entitled to one vote.
-Absentee ballots, bearing the signature of the member in good standing can be submitted and counted.
+Absentee ballots, as appropriate, bearing the signature of the member in good standing can be submitted and counted.
 No proxy voting will be allowed.

 Section 4: All elected members of the Board of Directors will serve a term of two (2) years.
 The immediate Past President will serve a one-year term immediately following his/her term as president with voting rights.